Skip to main content

 • Homework Club – Foundation supported the Homework Club by providing snacks/treats for attending students

-• PBIS Support – Foundation provided supplies, resources, and start-up items for Simpson’s new PBIS Rewards System and Store
+• PBIS Support – Foundation provided supplies, resources, and items to staff members for Simpson’s PBIS Rewards System

 Educational Grants enable the Foundation to make a direct impact to students by fulfilling needs identified by Simpson Middle School faculty and staff.